Beta

 The math on Los Angeles to London Heathrow business class is compelling when you use the right program.
 The sharpest rate in the grounding data comes from Iberia Plus, where 40,500 Avios covers a one-way business class redemption at an implied value of 8.6¢ per point against roughly $3,500 in cash fares.
 The catch is that Iberia's off-peak calendar applies primarily to routes departing from the US East Coast or Chicago to Madrid, so LAX travelers need to verify whether Iberia operates a qualifying nonstop or connecting itinerary that prices at the off-peak rate.
 If that routing doesn't price at 40,500, the next strongest option is Flying Blue Promo Awards, where Air France and KLM periodically release round-trip business class seats from the US to Europe for 50,000 points, implying 8.0¢ per point against a roughly $4,000 cash fare.

 For LAX to LHR specifically, start your search with programs that have strong access to SkyTeam and oneworld metal on this corridor.
-Flying Blue is worth checking every month when the promo award calendar refreshes, because Air France serves both LAX and LHR.
-Aeroplan is the most versatile fallback: 60,000 points one-way gets you into Star Alliance business class (Lufthansa, Swiss, Austrian, or Brussels) at 7.5¢ per point against a roughly $4,500 fare, with no fuel surcharges added at checkout.
+Flying Blue is worth checking every month when the promo award calendar refreshes, because Air France serves both LAX and LHR. a transfer partner is the most versatile fallback: 60,000 points one-way gets you into Star Alliance business class (Lufthansa, Swiss, Austrian, or Brussels) at 7.5¢ per point against a roughly $4,500 fare, with no fuel surcharges added at checkout.
 Virgin Atlantic Flying Club is the right tool if you want to book Delta One on this transatlantic corridor, pricing at 80,000 points one-way or 95,000 points round-trip.

 Availability is the binding constraint on this route.
 Saver-level business class awards across the Atlantic typically run zero to four seats per flight, and LAX to LHR is one of the most competitive corridors in the world for premium redemptions.
 British Airways, Virgin Atlantic, and American all operate this route, but revenue management teams are aggressive about protecting those seats.
 Expect to search across a wide window, sometimes three to six months out, and treat any open seat as an opportunity to act on immediately rather than a condition you can count on finding at will.
 Positioning flights or split-cabin itineraries are worth modeling as fallback options.

 Transfer paths matter a great deal here.
-Flying Blue accepts transfers from Chase Ultimate Rewards, Amex Membership Rewards, Capital One, and Citi ThankYou, all at a 1:1 ratio.
-Aeroplan pulls from the same four bank currencies at 1:1.
+Flying Blue accepts transfers from Chase Ultimate Rewards, Amex Membership Rewards, Capital One, and Citi ThankYou, all at a 1:1 ratio. a transfer partner pulls from the same four bank currencies at 1:1.
 Virgin Atlantic Flying Club receives transfers from Amex Membership Rewards and Citi ThankYou at 1:1, which makes the 80,000-point Delta One option accessible from either of those currencies.
 Iberia Avios transfers from Amex at 1:1 as well.
 The practical takeaway: a strong Amex Membership Rewards or Chase Ultimate Rewards balance gives you the most optionality, since both currencies reach the highest-value programs on this route.

 Our conservative valuations at rewardztravel.com place Chase Ultimate Rewards at 2.0¢ per point and Amex Membership Rewards at a comparable rate.
 Against those baselines, the Flying Blue Promo Award at 8.0¢ per point and the Virgin Atlantic Delta One rate at roughly 6.3¢ per point (one-way) represent meaningful multiples of the currency's face value, but only if you can confirm saver award space before initiating any transfer.
 Points transferred to an airline program are not reversible, so the sequence matters: find confirmed open space first, then transfer.